chrisstef/polyplace/README.md

 An open decentralized NFT Marketplace built with Solidity and Next.js, powered by Polygon Technologies.
 It basically is an open platform where users can mint and trade their own NFTs.

-The smart contract has been deployed in the following (test) network: Mumbai.
+The smart contract has been deployed at the following (test) network: Mumbai.

 `NFTMarketplace` Smart Contract Address: